danielbrammertz/youtube-transcript/README.md

 - Improved error handling and reporting
 - Added a CLI tool for easy transcript retrieval from the command line
 - Added proxy verification to ensure proper connectivity before attempting transcript fetch
+- Added REST API with Swagger documentation for accessing transcripts
 - Better documentation and examples for proxy usage

 ## Installation